equinor/radix-public-site/public-site/site/guides/volume-mounts/index.md

 ![SetSecrets](SetSecrets.png)

-This results in the Kubernetes deployment holding the volume mount in its spec:
+This results in the Kubernetes deployment holding the volume mount in PersistentVolumeClaim and its StorageClass:

 ```yaml
       spec: